 I have been loving crochet shawls lately!
-And I have been loving making them with yarn cakes such as this Lion Brand Mandala Tweed Stripes!
+This Spring Blossom Shawl is made with the Lion Brand Mandala Tweed Stripes!

 Crochet Shawls and wraps are an accessory that is great for all seasons.
 Whether it’s that you want something to throw about your shoulders while out for a walk, or while you’re curled up in your favourite chair reading, crocheting or enjoying that cup of tea, shawls can be both cozy and stylish.